 Workers at the heart of MPs' speeches on opening day of Budget debate

-SINGAPORE: Making sure no worker - young or old, employed full-time or freelancing, low-wage or not - is left behind emerged as a central theme in Parliament on Tuesday (Feb 26), as Members of Parliament (MPs) debated the recently unveiled Budget 2019.
+SINGAPORE: Making sure no worker is left behind emerged as a central theme in Parliament on Tuesday (Feb 26), as Members of Parliament (MPs) debated the recently unveiled Budget 2019.

 Several members, many of whom are also Labour MPs, commended the Budget for being “pro-worker”, at the same time suggesting ways for it to be more worker-centric.